Lucas1981/ghost-driver/README.md

 My challenge was to have a scrolling background.
 The objective will be pretty simple though: limited time to make it to the finish, every time you crash into a car it will slow you down.
 Crash too many times and you won't make it on time.

+## Architecture

+So, the main.cpp file is just the entry point that kicks everything into gear.
+The main files that keep the game going are `game-loop.cpp`, `state.cpp` and `play.cpp`.
+The game-loop module just makes sure the loop is kept going, takes a look at the current state of the game with a big switch and then delegates to the appropriate handler for the state.
+At the end of the loop it always presents what is rendered onto the screen and plays the whole sound queue.

+The handlers take care of delegating to other functions and also manipulate the state when it's time, for instance from the crashed state back to the running state.
+The play.cpp module is where most of the action takes place, where we check if we should issue a new car, by how much all the cars should move, if two cars collide, etc.

 ## Todo

 - [x] Add collision